 The Homeowner Assistance Fund has helped many Nevadans avoid foreclosure and stay in their homes.
-Although this report represents funding for the performing period of November 2021 through September 2022, file fundings only began in May 2022.
-Considering 5 months of funding, Nevada quickly recognized the need to modify its programs and add components to better meet homeowner needs.
+Although this report represents funding for the performing period of November 2021 through September 2022, file fundings only began in May 2022 (five months of funding).
+Nevertheless, , Nevada quickly recognized the need to modify its programs and add components to better meet homeowner needs.
 Nevada will continue to monitor housing market trends and evaluate program outcomes to ensure eligible homeowners that have been negatively impacted by the COVID-19 pandemic are assisted with HAF funds.

-Nevada shares the success of HAF with its partners, the United States Department of the Treasury, Nevada Housing Division, NAHAC, Chicanos Por La Causa, Community Services of Nevada, Neighborhood Housing Services of Southern Nevada, Nevada Partners, Inc., Legal Aid Center of Southern Nevada, National Coalition of State Housing Agencies, and participating Servicers.
-Nevada will continue to foster the relationships that aid in the evolution and development of Nevada HAF programs.
+Nevada shares the success of HAF with its partners, the United States Department of the Treasury, Nevada Housing Division, NAHAC, Chicanos Por La Causa, Community Services of Nevada, Neighborhood Housing Services of Southern Nevada, Nevada Partners, Inc., Legal Aid Center of Southern Nevada, National Council of State Housing Agencies, and participating Servicers, as well as vendors HOTB Software Solutions, and Braintrust Marketing and Communications.
+Nevada will continue to foster relationships that aid in evolution and development of Nevada HAF programs.